 - 1 Tbsp Italian seasoning

 - 1 cup grated Mozzarella cheese (or Parmesan Cheese if not vegetarian)

-- 1-2 cups shredded Mozzarella Cheese or your favorite cheese
+- 1-2 cups shredded Mozzarella Cheese, or your favorite cheese

 - 4 Eggland’s Best Eggs

 - 3 cups jar tomato sauce, divided

 - Dried parsley or basil, for topping (optional)

 - Rub or spray the inside of 9x13 pan or casserole dish with olive oil or butter.

 - Prepare pasta according to package directions.
 While pasta is cooking, saute veggies and spices over medium heat for 10 minutes.

 - Add cooked pasta, cheese and veggies to medium bowl and stir to combine.

 - In a small bowl, whisk together eggs and milk and add to pasta, cheese and veggies.